cryptogogue/vol-cardmotron-js/README.md

 #### A Note About Templating

-Cardmotron usese the [handlebars](https://handlebarsjs.com/) templaing engine under the hood.
+Cardmotron uses the [handlebars](https://handlebarsjs.com/) templating engine under the hood.
 Templates are evaluated in four sequential pipeline stages.
 First, the table of user-defined macros is used as the context for the string fields of the definitions (which are evaluated as templates).
 Following this, for each definition, a templating context is prepared using the definition's parameter names as keys and its fields as values.
 The layout is then rendered.
 Each drawing subcommand is given the definition context, which is used to evaluate its 'text' field (if any) prior to rendering it to SVG.
 The result is then added to the template context under the special key of '\$\$'.
 The resulting context is then used to evaluate the drawing subcommand's svg' field (if any).
 Finally, once all drawing commands have been rendered into SVG, the final result is assigned to the '\$\$' key and the used to evaluate the layout directive's own 'svg' field (if any).

 If no 'svg' field is provided at any stage of the pipeline, then the output of the previous stage is simply forwarded to the next stage.